Campus Safety

 University buildings are evaluated when they are first designed and on an ongoing basis to include thoughtful landscaping design, good lighting, security cameras, intrusion detection systems, door access control and other architectural and design features that can prevent crime.

-There are currently more than 2,400 cameras on the campus security camera system.
+There are currently more than 2,300 cameras on the campus security camera system.
 The majority of these cameras were funded by departments and units across campus.
 All these cameras can be reviewed at the Division of Public Safety.
 The Division of Public Safety and Technology Services have expanded camera coverage into the greater Campustown area, especially focusing on areas such as the Green Street corridor and Sixth Street between Daniel Street and Green Street through a partnership with the City of Champaign.
-This model includes maintenance and replacement costs that can stand as a standard across campus.
+This model includes maintenance and replacement costs that can stand as a standard across campus. and replacement costs that can stand as a standard across campus.

 The university continues to work with the cities of Urbana and Champaign to strengthen its partnership through the sharing of these resources for a safer campus.
 Cameras are being installed in parking lots, parking structures and university quads on an ongoing basis.
 As campus emergency phones are replaced, they are being upgraded with a new model that includes security cameras.